Protospace/spaceport/apiserver/docs/source/dev_apiserver.md

 # API Server Development Setup

 This guide assumes you are using [Debian GNU/Linux 11](https://cdimage.debian.org/cdimage/unofficial/non-free/images-including-firmware/archive/11.2.0+nonfree/amd64/iso-cd/firmware-11.2.0-amd64-netinst.iso) or [Ubuntu 20.04 LTS](https://releases.ubuntu.com/20.04/).
 If you aren't, just spin up a VM with the correct version.
-Things break if you don't.
+Support is unavailable for other operating systems.

 ## Install Dependencies